 (44 days)

-The Iradimed Corporation's MRIDIUM 3850 Infusion Pump System is intended for general hospital or clinical use by medical professionals when it is required to infuse patients with intra-venous or intra-arterial fluid before, during, or after Magnetic Resonance Imaging (MRI) scans, functioning while either in a stationary or mobile position.
+The Iradimed Corporation's MRIDIUM 3850 Infusion Pump System is intended for general hospital or clinical use by medical professionals whenever it is required to infuse patients with intra-venous or intra-arterial fluids before, during, or after Magnetic Resonance Imaging (MRI) scans, functioning while either in a stationary or mobile position.
 The specific MRidium 3850 Series MRI Infusion Pump System (including the MRidium 1000 Series of Infusion Sets) indications for use are as follows:

-- Useful in the administration of fluids requiring precisely controlled infusions including blood or blood products, lipids, drugs, antibiotics, enteral solutions and other therapeutic fluids.
+- Useful in the administration of fluids requiring precisely controlled infusions and including blood or blood products, lipids, drugs, antibiotics, enteral solutions and other therapeutic fluids.

 - Useful in the following delivery routes: arterial, intravenous, spinal, subcutaneous, and enteral.